GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 This application lets users extract a game's ROM file and convert their instruments into a packaged SoundFont (SF2) format.
 For musical composers wanting to use instruments from their favorite video games, this tool is a great way to get the instruments they like.
 It benefits composers and saves time through its compatibility with various ROM types, such as DS, PlayStation, Game Boy Advance, and more, requiring just one tool to get multiple soundfonts from different ROM's.

 The current version of the tool only supports users who are on laptop and PC.
 There are no plans for a Mobile (Andriod and/or IOS) version for the time being.
-This tool was made for Laptop and PC users in mind, a mobile version would be implemented later on.
+This tool was made for Laptop and PC users in mind, a mobile version would be implemented in a later version.

 ## 2. Stakeholders and Personas